ryanyogan/event-sourced-bank-example/README.md

 ## What is Event Sourcing, and what the hell is CQRS?!

-I cannot recommend enough the following resources are understood first, please ensure this is a route one wants to go, and these type of solutions truly lend well to the challenge at hand: (Seriously, once you go ES, going back is very difficult!)
+I cannot recommend enough the following resources are understood first, please ensure this is a route one wants to go, and these type of solutions truly lend well to the challenge at hand:

+**WARNING** Seriously, once you go ES, going back is very difficult!

 - https://martinfowler.com/eaaDev/EventSourcing.html (Read: Martin Fowler)
 - https://www.youtube.com/watch?v=JHGkaShoyNs (Watch: Greg Young)